lievertz/terraform-demo/README.md

 As of Terraform 0.13, *modules* can be thought of pretty closely to custom-defined resources.
 Unlike a Provider, which is implementing a lower-level set of API calls and exposing a resource API, a module is being built with existing *resources* and other *blocks* of HCL in normal Terraform code.
 However, the usage is (now) pretty similar, and the idea is that you can create logical compositions of resources and other modules -- and then once defined, you can instantiate these with different arguments in a predictable way.

 A module is any set of valid Terraform files in a directory specifying some number of the following:

 **Resources and Other Blocks** Often in well-named files and/or a file called *main.tf*, any number of resource and other HCL blocks will be included in the module.

-**Variables** By convention, variables are often separated out into their own file (*vars.tf*). *variable* is simply a type of Terraform code block that is used to indicate parameterization of a module -- you have to refer to the variable block where a value is needed in the module, and when the module is invoked all variables must have a value (via: defaults, in the invocation of the module, command line, and/or in variable files).
+**Variables** By convention, variables are often separated out into their own file (*vars.tf*). *variable* is simply a type of Terraform code block that is used to indicate parameterization of a module -- you have to refer to the variable block where a value is needed in the module, and when the module is invoked all variables must have a value.

 **Outputs** By convention, outputs are often separated out into their own file (*outputs.tf*). *output* is simply a type of Terraform code block that is used to indicate values that will be available as results of a module.
 Values that are available within a module are encapsulated in the module, so any values you want to make available to module callers must utilize the *output* block.

-Often there is a distinction drawn between two types of module: some modules are only intended to be used as building blocks and may (should) lack a *terraform* and *backend* block.
-These represent things that you can instantiate.
-The actual code you apply, which contains a *terraform* and *backend* block, is also a module, and should act as a 1:1 representation of exactly the infrastructure you've actually deployed in the environment.
+Often there is a distinction drawn between two types of module: **child** modules are only intended to be used as building blocks and may (should) lack a *terraform* and *backend* block.
+The actual code you apply, which contains a *terraform* and *backend* block, is called the **root** module, and should act as a 1:1 representation of exactly the infrastructure you've actually deployed in the environment.

 A module is specified when it is invoked via a *source* argument.
 A default is via relative path, but modules can be pulled from open source or private module repositories, from source code repositories (via git), or from cloud file stores (e.g., s3).

-# Best Practices: Parallel Environments, Immutability, and Versioning
+# Best Practices
 Terraform usage can impact a project's ability to continuously deliver reliable code improvements.

 ## Parallel, Hierarchical Environments